rubymonolith/nopassword/README.md

 Most magic link gems put the entire secret in the email.
 Anyone with the link can authenticate from any browser.

-NoPassword binds the link to the user's session — the link only works in the browser that requested it.
-This adds a second factor: possession of the session cookie.
+NoPassword binds the link to the user's session.
+The link only works in the browser that requested it, adding a second factor: possession of the session cookie.

 ### Rate limiting

-NoPassword does not rate limit email sending — that's your responsibility.
+NoPassword does not rate limit email sending.
+That's your responsibility.
 Use Rails' built-in rate limiting:

 ```ruby
 class EmailAuthenticationsController < NoPassword::EmailAuthenticationsController